sunface/rust-by-practice/en/src/crate-module/module.md

 # Module
-Modules let us organize the code within a crate into groups by readablity and easy reuse.
+Modules let us organize the code within a crate into groups for readability and ease of reuse.
 Module also controls the privacy of items, which is whether an item can be seen by outside code( public ), or is just an internal implementation and not available for outside code( private ).

 We have created a package named `hello-package` in previous chapter, and it looks like this: